Skip to content

 import * as anu from '@jpmorganchase/anu';

-You can now call Anu methods as such
+You can now call Anu methods accordingly:

 js